huplay/open-all-gpt/models/EleutherAI/GPT-J/README.md

 # History of the Rotary Position Embedding

 EleutherAI GPT-J 6B was the first large model uses the Rotary Position Embedding (RoPE).
-It was implemented using Ben Wang's Mesh Tranformer JAX, which adopted the RoFormer position embedding, created by the ZhuiyiTechnology (Shenzhen, China).
+It was implemented using Ben Wang's Mesh Transformer JAX, which adopted the RoFormer position embedding, created by the ZhuiyiTechnology (Shenzhen, China).

 Original implementation:
 - Code (ZhuiyiTechnology, first commit in 22 Mar 2021): https://github.com/ZhuiyiTechnology/roformer